Estimated reading time: 7 minutes

 And remember, the more fruit and veg you can grow in your backyard, the less time you need to spend in the 9 to 5 grind earning money to buy food.

-When you look at it that way, you might start to wonder how you’ll find the time to fit your job and the rest of your life around your busy gardening lifestyle!
+When you look at it that way, you might start to wonder how you’ll find the time to fit your job and the rest of your life around your productive organic gardening lifestyle!

 Related Articles